 Career Myth #5: “I’ve got to know what I want to do before I begin thinking about changing directions”

 David Autor, a labor economist from MIT, has used the term “frontier jobs” to describe emerging high-wage, high-skill jobs.
 Today these jobs might have to do with autonomous vehicle technology or alternative energy technologies.
 However, if we look back only 20-30 years, we find that many of the frontier jobs of the era no longer exist.
-How many “word processing supervisors” have you seen working?
+How many “word processing supervisors” have you seen work?

 Many forward-looking career paths are an illusion.
 Perhaps there is a clear path from intern to resident to attending physician, but there is no way to predict what kind of technology and tools you will have to learn to be the “best” five years from now.
 If you were a radiologist, how were you supposed to prepare for AI outperforming you on your job?